Annual Report 2011

 5. Interest on Federal Reserve notes.
 Return to table

-Expenses totaled $7,358 million: $3,489 million in operating expenses, $2,687 million in interest paid to depository institutions on reserve balances and earnings credits granted to depository institutions, $94 million in interest expense on securities sold under agreements to repurchase, $422 million in assessments for Board of Governors expenditures, $623 million for new currency costs, and $43 million for Consumer Financial Protection Bureau and Office of Financial Research costs.
-Net additions to and deductions from current net income showed a net profit of $9,746 million, which consists of $782 million in realized gains on federal agency and government-sponsored enterprise mortgage-backed securities (GSE MBS), $7,560 million in net income associated with consolidated LLCs, $850 million of other additions, and $554 million in unrealized gains on investments denominated in foreign currencies revalued to reflect current market exchange rates.
-Dividends paid to member banks, set at 6 percent of paid-in capital by section 7(1) of the Federal Reserve Act, totaled $1,583 million, $155 million more than in 2009; this reflects an increase in the capital and surplus of member banks and a consequent increase in the paid-in capital stock of the Reserve Banks.
+Expenses totaled $8,719 million: $3,499 million in operating expenses, $3,773 million in interest paid to depository institutions on reserve balances and term deposits, and earnings credits granted to depository institutions, $44 million in interest expense on securities sold under agreements to repurchase, $472 million in assessments for Board of Governors expenditures, $649 million for new currency costs, $242 million for Consumer Financial Protection Bureau costs, and $40 million for Office of Financial Research costs.
+Net additions to and deductions from current net income totaled $2,016 million, which includes $2,268 million in realized gains on Treasury securities and federal agency and government-sponsored enterprise mortgage-backed securities (GSE MBS), $356 million in net loss associated with consolidated LLCs, $48 million in other deductions, and $152 million in unrealized gains on investments denominated in foreign currencies revalued to reflect current market exchange rates.
+Dividends paid to member banks, set at 6 percent of paid-in capital by section 7(1) of the Federal Reserve Act, totaled $1,577 million.

-Distributions to the U.S. Treasury in the form of interest on Federal Reserve notes totaled $79,268 million in 2010, up from $47,431 million in 2009; the distributions equal net income after the deduction of dividends paid and the amount necessary to equate the Reserve Banks' surplus to paid-in capital.
+Distributions to the U.S. Treasury in the form of interest on Federal Reserve notes totaled $75,424 million in 2011.
+The distributions equal comprehensive income after the deduction of dividends paid and the amount necessary to equate the Reserve Banks' surplus to paid-in capital.

 SOMA Holdings and Loans